rezarajan/sdc-pid-controller/docs/report.md

 ---
 ## Implementation

 The following is a link to the [project code](https://github.com/rezarajan/sdc-pid-controller).
-Furthermore, a video showcasing the final PID controller implementation in the test track is available [here](https://) #TODO: Include final video YouTube link.
+Furthermore, a video showcasing the final PID controller implementation in the test track is available [here](https://youtu.be/AJYaWOHqug8).

 ---